 Table 9 shows the schedule of activities by fiscal year (April 1 - March 31) from 2006 onwards.
-Activities are shown as "done" if completed, or as "x" if scheduled for 2010 or later.
-This project is behind schedule awaiting two outstanding reports by U of A scientists.
+Activities are shown as "done" if completed, or as "x" if scheduled for 2011.
+Final reports have been received from UofA scientists and are being reviewed by the Research and Development Associate who will conduct any necessary supplemental analysis and prepare the final report in 2011.
+Subject to further review of these results by members, the FGYA will re-measure the thinning and fertilization field trial and obtain a fuller assessment of yield responses to treatments conducted in 2005-2006.